-Leming Lin joined the Katz Graduate School of Business in 2014 as an assistant professor of finance.
+Leming Lin joined the Katz Graduate School of Business in 2014 as an associate professor of finance.
 His research interests include empirical corporate finance and financial institutions.
 Specifically, his research focuses on understanding the supply- and demand-side determinants of corporate financing decisions.
-Leming's work has appeared in the Journal of Financial Economics.
+Leming’s work has appeared in the Journal of Financial Economics.
 Leming received his PhD from the University of Florida, where he taught the course of Equity and Capital Markets.
 Leming also holds a Master in Finance from Singapore Management University, and BS in Economics from Harbin Institute of Technology.

 Courses Recently Taught